-- 2. IN COMPLIANCE.
+2. IN COMPLIANCE.
 Facility determines the sulfur concentrations in fuel in accordance with the EPA approved custom fuel monitoring plan included as Appendix 9-1.
 Sampling is conducted twice per year during the first and third quarters of each year, per Appendix 9-1, Sulfur Monitoring 2c.
-According to the approved fuel monitoring plan, RES does not have to sample for nitrogen since past testing showed no fuel-bound nitrogen in the landfill gas. - 3.
-IN COMPLIANCE.
-Facility is required to test for NOx and CO emission rates within 36 months of the last performance test.
-Testing to determine NOx and CO emission rates from FGTURBINES was most recently performed on April 27 and 28, 2015; therefore, testing is not required to be performed until April 27, 2018. - 4.
-IN COMPLIANCE.
+According to the approved fuel monitoring plan, RES does not have to sample for nitrogen since previous testing showed no fuel-bound nitrogen in the landfill gas.

+3. NOT EVALUATED.
+Facility is required to test for NOx and CO emission rates by December 20, 2019, and every five years thereafter.

+4. IN COMPLIANCE.
 Facility monitors the total sulfur content of the LFG on a weekly basis, as required.
-Facility has not reported a sulfur content over 140 ppm, so more frequent monitoring has not been required. - 5.
-IN COMPLIANCE.
-Facility performs the weekly sulfur monitoring required in S.C.
-V.4 using Draeger tubes to perform the monitoring, as approved by AQD in the facility's Gas Sampling Plan.
+Facility has not reported a sulfur content over 140 ppm, so more frequent monitoring has not been required.

+5. IN COMPLIANCE.
+Facility performs the weekly sulfur monitoring required in FGTURBINES, SC V.4 using Draeger tubes to perform the monitoring, as approved by AQD in the facility's Gas Sampling Plan.

-- 1. IN COMPLIANCE.
+1. IN COMPLIANCE.
 Consumption of LFG and hours of operation of FGTURBINES is recorded on a daily basis.
-Daily LFG throughput is recorded every morning when operators are on site based on total LFG flow from the previous reading; however, since staff is not on site every day (ie, weekends and holidays), some totals are based on multiple days but this appears sufficient to demonstrate compliance. - 2.
-IN COMPLIANCE.
-Facility calculates and records the following information: - a.
-NOx emission rate per Appendix 7-1, based on stack test results, once per term of the ROP. - b.
-Monthly and 12-month rolling total NOx emissions for each turbine on a monthly basis. - c.
-Monthly record of hourly CO emissions for each turbine based on most recent stack test result. - e.
-HCl hourly emission rate for FGTURBINES, based on testing data. - f.
-Monthly and 12-month rolling total HCl emissions, calculated per Appendix 7-1(2) based on testing data. - 3.
-IN COMPLIANCE.
-All records of sampling data to determine the sulfur concentration of the LFG is recorded and maintained. - 4.
-IN COMPLIANCE.
-Facility calculates and records $SO_2$ emissions from FGTURBINES on a monthly and 12-month rolling basis beginning November 2016, per Appendix 7-1(3), based on actual gas usage, actual hours of operation, and most recent gas sampling data.
+Daily LFG throughput is recorded every morning when operators are on site based on total LFG flow from the previous reading; however, since staff is not on site every day (ie, weekends and holidays), some totals are based on multiple days but this appears sufficient to demonstrate compliance.

-VII.
-Reporting (per PTI No. 250-00B)
+2. IN COMPLIANCE.
+Facility calculates and records the following information:

+a.
+NOx emission rate per Appendix 7-1, based on stack test results, once per term of the ROP.

+b.
+Monthly and 12-month rolling total NOx emissions for each turbine on a monthly basis.

+c.
+Monthly record of hourly CO emissions for each turbine based on most recent stack test result.

+e.
+HCl hourly emission rate for FGTURBINES, based on testing data.

+f.
+Monthly and 12-month rolling total HCI emissions, calculated per Appendix 7-1(2) based on testing data.

+3. IN COMPLIANCE.
+All records of sampling data to determine the sulfur concentration of the LFG is recorded and maintained.

+4. IN COMPLIANCE.
+Facility calculates and records SO2 emissions from FGTURBINES on a monthly and 12-month rolling basis, per Appendix 7-1(3), based on actual gas usage, actual hours of operation, and most recent gas sampling data.

 1. IN COMPLIANCE.
+Deviations are reported pursuant to General Conditions 21 and 22 of Part A.

+2. IN COMPLIANCE.
+Semi-Annual Deviation reports are submitted by March 15 and September 15 of each year.

+3. IN COMPLIANCE.
+Annual ROP Certification Reports are submitted by March 15 of each year.

+4. IN COMPLIANCE.
 Facility submits LFG sampling data and SO2 emission calculations to AQD within seven days after the end of each calendar month.